- Lower end of the discount spectrum with many glasses available for under $20 shipped (1.56 index lenses).

-Getting off the “fluff” for a moment, while browsing frames the layout it somewhat simple, but provides the key details (S/M/L frame size, and bi-focal/progressive compatibility).
-Narrowing down the options works well also, and is the quickest way to push into the above-$9.99 selection.
+While browsing frames, the layout is somewhat simple, but provides the key details (S/M/L frame size, and bi-focal/progressive compatibility).
+Narrowing down the options works well also, and is the quickest way to push into the above-$19.99 selection.

 Pricing and Value:

-For value, under $20 for glasses shipped within the US is quite reasonable and comparable to many of the budget retailers.
-Adding an AR coating does push it up closer to $30 though.
+For value, $30 for glasses shipped within the US is quite reasonable and but puts them in the midrange.
+Adding an AR coating does push it up closer to $40 though.
 International shipping is a bit on the high end, and international customers may want to look elsewhere if looking for a cheap total-cost pair.

 |1.59 Index Polycarbonate||+$13.99||+$59.99||+$69.99|